 If you choose to shampoo your cat, please look for a hypoallergenic and fragrance free variety that is designed specifically for cats.

 Cats can be very sensitive to fragrances and certain product ingredients. *The following product was recommended to me by my veterinarian:

 Shedding & Hairballs

-- Barbie doll brush: all hard plastic with plastic teeth.
+- Barbie doll brush: All hard plastic with plastic teeth.
 Its tiny size is good for soft, gentle brushing of facial areas including forehead, cheeks, and chin.
-It also works well for brushing the finer hairs at the sensitive tummy, too.
-Vintage doll brushes like mine can still be found through ebay and etsy sellers online, or new ones can be found at toy stores.
+It also works well for brushing the finer hairs on my sensitive tummy too.
+Vintage doll brushes like mine can still be found on ebay and other sellers online, or new ones can be found at toy stores.

 Thank you for reading!
 I hope you enjoyed this article and I welcome your comments!